 On November 30, 2022, the Company acquired an 80% interest in a thirteen-clinic physical therapy practice.
 The practice's owners retained 20% of the equity interests.
 The purchase price for the 80% equity interest was approximately \$25.0 million, of which \$24.2 million was paid in cash and \$0.8 million in the form of a note payable.
-As part of the acquisition, the Company agreed to additional contingent consideration of up to \$1.6 million.
+As part of the acquisition, the Company agreed to additional contingent consideration of up to \$1.6 million if future operational objectives are met.
+The additional contingent consideration is currently valued at \$1.6 million.
 The note accrues interest at 7.0% per annum and the principal and interest are payable on November 30, 2024.

 On October 31, 2022, the Company acquired a 60% interest in a fourteen-clinic physical therapy practice.
 The practice's owners retained 40% of the equity interests.
-The purchase price for the 60% equity interests was approximately \$19.5 million, with additional contingent consideration valued at \$8.3 million on June 30, 2023, to be paid at a later date based on the performance of the business.
+The purchase price for the 60% equity interest was approximately \$19.5 million, with additional contingent consideration valued at \$8.1 million on September 30, 2023, to be paid at a later date based on the performance of the business.
 There is no maximum payout.
 The estimate of this contingent consideration will continue to be marked at fair value based on the practice's operational results and updated market inputs.